ksatya77/interop-devops/README.md

 Repo for devops, for various scenarios of deploying L1P system, currently in a local setting.

-Vagrant setup using ansible playbooks to create two dfsp and one ist VMs with support for mgmt VMs to allow execution on all supported platforms, including windows.
+Vagrant setup using ansible playbooks to create two dfsp and one switch VMs with support for mgmt VMs to allow execution on all supported platforms, including windows.

 Contents: